ahrjarrett/frontend-project-week/README.md

+My final frontend project for LambdaSchool, a 1-year coding bootcamp that I completed in May of 2018.

+The client includes [react-speak](https://www.npmjs.com/package/react-speak), an npm package I created and open-sourced in May 2018.
+At its highest point it was getting over 100 downloads/week.

 # Front End Project Week
 This week you will be building a minimum viable product (MVP) for a note taking app called "Lambda Notes."